JelineZ/CDMet/README.md

 # CDMet
 This repository contains interpolation codes for generating the China Daily Gridded Meteorological Dataset (CDMet).
+The dataset can be downloaded here: https://zenodo.org/records/10963932.

 Run Preprocess.m in the Preprocessing folder and then use the results to run Main_program.m in the Modelling and Interpolation folder for each variable.
 The PRE classification folder is a random forest (RF) classification program specific to the occurrence of precipitation, for precipitation only.